 God gives Himself to us >> Jesus sends the Holy

 His day.
-This is simply not true.
-Rather, we have emasculated the Holy Spirit
+No wonder, we have emasculated the Holy Spirit

 through our disobedience and unbelief.
 The Church has distorted the truth over

-the centuries to the point that He cannot interact with us.
-We have
+the centuries to the point that He cannot interact with us,

-effectively tied His hands.
-Jesus was powerful in His day because He not only
+effectively tying His hands.
+The Holy Spirit was powerful in Jesus day because He not only

-brought the Holy Spirit but also created an environment of truth for the Holy
+introduced the Holy Spirit but also created an environment of truth for Him to

-Spirit.
-Remember, Jesus called Him the Spirit of truth.
-Now we are the ones
+work in and through Him.
+Jesus called Him the Spirit of truth; now we are

-responsible for creating an environment of truth in order for the Holy Spirit
+responsible for creating an environment of truth for Him

-and age – He can only work according to our knowledge of the truth and we
+to work in and through us.
+This is why the Holy Spirit seems impotent in our day: He can only work according to our knowledge of the truth and we

 (81j) Thy kingdom come